-Intervention on an adolescent can often prove difficult, as most adolescents are only in the beginning stages of their addiction.
-While consequences may already be present in early addiction, for adolescents abusing substances in these early stages substances often still feel “new” and “fun and the negative consequences are not enough for them to want to change their habits.
+Intervention on an adolescent can often prove difficult, as most adolescents are only in the beginning stages of their addiction, or behavioral compulsion.
+While consequences may already be present in early addiction, for adolescents abusing substances or indulging in such behaviors as compulsive gaming, Internet, sex, the substances or behaviors during these early stages often still feel “new” and “fun and the negative consequences are not enough for them to want to change their habits.
+Unfortunately, parental concerns can sometimes "fuel the fire" as the adolescent sets about proving to parents that they are safe and in control.
 Empathetic, caring intervention that includes family members and the Person of Concern in decision-making have proven an effective way to help a loved one towards recovery.

 Intervention for Whole Family Healing

-ARISE® gets over 83% of individuals into treatment within 3 weeks, 96% into treatment within 6 months and 61% in recovery by the end of the year.
-Your Certified ARISE® Interventionist will help you select a treatment facility that best fits the needs of your loved one.
+ARISE® gets over 83% of individuals into treatment within 3 weeks, 96% into treatment within 6 months and 61% in recovery by the end of the year with an additional 10% improved.